grafana/crocochrome/doc/chromium-sandbox.md

 If the `chromium` process does not have the capability to create user namespaces, it will try to use a helper binary, called `/usr/lib/chromium/chrome-sandbox`.
 This helper has the setuid bit, so it will run as root regardless of the user who invokes this.

-## Summary of sandboxing strategies
+## Chromium sandbox compatibility with containers

 | Stategy \ Location | Containerless     | Docker         | Kubernetes      |
 |--------------------|-------------------|----------------|-----------------|